A massive dictation event takes over the iconic Champs-Élysées in Paris

 "It's about bringing people together, having fun around spelling and the French language," Santaki told RFI in 2018.
 "I often talk about the pleasure of reading, of writing, and that means having fun, we take the drama out of it, turn the experience upside down."

-On Sunday, applicants ranging in age from 10-90 and equipped with a pen and paper attempted over three rounds to transcribe excerpts of text read aloud by three different people: Libraries Without Borders journalist Augustin Trapenard, writer Katherine Pancol and rugby player Pierre Rabadan.
+On Sunday, applicants ranging in age from 10 to 90 and equipped with a pen and paper attempted over three rounds to transcribe excerpts of text read aloud by three different people: Libraries Without Borders journalist Augustin Trapenard, writer Katherine Pancol and rugby player Pierre Rabadan.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.